 Step Seven: Maintain Your Registration

-Once you have received trademark registration for your band name, you need to make sure you stay on top of maintaining this registration.
+Once you have received trademark registration for your band name, you need to make sure you stay on top of maintaining and renew this registration.
 You must file maintenance documents with the USPTO in regular intervals.
-If these documents are not filed in a timely manner, the USPTO will cancel your trademark or it will expire.
+If these documents are not filed in a timely manner, the USPTO will cancel your trademark or it will be considered dead.

 Between the fifth and sixth year after your band name has been registered, you will need to file a Declaration of Use and/or Excusable Nonuse under section 8.